magao-x/handbook/observers/usepolicy.rst

 The H-alpha Proto-Planet Survey
 ==================================
 Currently, our team's key astronomy science project is the MagAO-X H-alpha Protoplanet Survey, MaXProtoPlanetS.
-Lead by Co-PI Laird Close, this is a survey of nearby young stars to look for planetary mass companions using the H-alpha accretion signature.
+Led by Co-PI Laird Close, this is a survey of nearby young stars to look for planetary mass companions using the H-alpha accretion signature.
 Collaborations within the context of this survey are welcome, contact Laird Close (lclose@arizona.edu) to discuss.

 This project is one of the key performance drivers of the first phase of MagAO-X, and one of our main motivations for developing this instrument.
 As such, many of the well-known targets are reserved as part of this survey.
 Below is the current list of reserved targets, which will be updated periodically as we revise selection criteria,